-The Hubble Telescope: Shedding Light on the Universe
+The Hubble Telescope: Shedding Light on the Universeby: David Miller

 Space is always well noted for being the "final frontier", as it has yet to be fully explored by humans, unlike the Earth.
 However, space exploration at this time is still limited and dangerous.
 The materials and resources required for the exploratory missions are expensive.
 However, scientists have compensated for this by sending an observatory telescope to measure activity in space without being blocked by Earth's atmosphere.
 The Hubble Telescope is a pioneer in astronomical discovery, its findings still providing meaningful information even over a decade after its launch.

 Edwin Hubble was one of the first astronomers to notice that there were multiple galaxies beyond the one that Earth was positioned in.
 However, the biggest problem with Earth based telescopes was the problem of the Earth's atmosphere.
 So Hermann Oberth, one of the founding fathers of rocketry, proposed the idea of launching a telescope into space and after the successful launch of satellites into space, NASA began working on the Large Space Telescope.